ynput/OpenPype/website/docs/dev_colorspace.md

 ## How to integrate it into a host
-1. Each host setting schema should have following shemas.
-Ideally at top of all categories so it mimic already defined order at other hosts.
+1. The settings for a host should add the `imagio` schema.
+Ideally near the top of all categories in its `/settings/entities/schemas/system_scheams/host_settings/schema_{host}.json` so it matches the settings layout other hosts.
 ```json
 {
     "key": "imageio",